The Smithsonian Goes Digital: A New Era of Transformation

 Digital transformation is the integration of digital technology into all areas of a business, fundamentally changing how you operate and deliver value to customers.
 It’s also a cultural change that requires organizations to continually challenge the status quo, experiment, and get comfortable with failure.
 (Source: The Enterprisers Project)

-Digital Transformation at the Smithsonian
+A Closer Look at Digital Transformation at the Smithsonian

-Digital Access to Collections
+Unlocking Access to Vast Collections

 Smithsonian Open Access